Harpurhey: Landmarks

-The Edwardian swimming baths on Rochdale Road was built between 1909-10 by Henry Price, Manchester's first City Architect.
+The Edwardian swimming baths on Rochdale Road were built between 1909 and 1910 by Henry Price, Manchester's first City Architect.
 Listed grade II in 1994, the baths closed to the public in 2001 after serious defects were discovered.
 The women's pool hall and laundry have now been replaced by the MANCAT sixth form college and community library.

-The World Famous Embassy Club on Rochdale Road was bought by Bernard Manning in 1959, before which it had been Harpurhey Temperance Billiard Hall.
+The Embassy Club on Rochdale Road was bought by Bernard Manning in 1959, before which it had been Harpurhey Temperance Billiard Hall.

 Queen's Park was one of Britains first municipal parks in 1846; designed and laid out by Joshua Major in 1845, the park was originally arranged around Hendham Hall, home of the Houghton family, which was demolished in 1884.
 The park incorporated a labyrinth, sheds and greenhouses, but by 1930 these had been removed.
 Today the park has a children's play area, rose gardens and hosts a variety of community events.